-High Definition video and a picture inventory from the perspective of a driver, from each lane, was collected for each of the mainline and ramp sectionsand for all of the ramps from all lanes was collected during the field review.
+High Definition video and a picture inventory from the perspective of a driver, from each lane, was collected for each of the mainline and ramp sections.
 Stationary observations were also undertaken from four separate locations along the mainline; from the pedestrian bridge overpass between the Dartnall Road and Mud Street interchanges, from the Pritchard Road overpass, from the east end of Mud Street (Mountain Brow Boulevard - view of the Mud Street E-W on-ramp, and from the Greenhill Avenue overpass.